 Focus on the Teen-Parent Relationship

-The largest impact for financial education happens between parents and teens.
+The largest influence on teen's financial education happens when parents and real money is involved.

 PNC has a Gap between Children + Adults

 PNC has a large gap in their services and educational materials between early childhood and college students.

 We used our insights and understanding from research to create concept models and personas.
 Outlining the stakeholder needs and gaps in value exchange led us to identify areas of opportunities to design for.